erikjseidel/salt-netdb/README.md

 ```

+#### 9. Test the minion

-9. Give a minute or so to settle and try running some commands on the master:
+Give a minute or so to settle and try running some commands on the master:
 ```
 $ sudo docker exec -it master salt sin2 test.ping
 sin2: